mcfnord/rml/src/dishonest.md

 nightmare for many men and women falsely accused and incarcerated right now.
 We know some of the names of people he has victimized by his
 malfescence:
-Dalsing, Justice, Dempsey, Nissen, Ames.
+Dalsing, [Justice](https://twitter.com/FakeMkLindquist/status/960200235011031040?s=19), Dempsey, Nissen, Ames.
 We also know names of dangeous men who walk free because Lindquist broke other rules all prosecutors are expected to follow.
+So much for keeping us safe.
 The evidence is now abundantly clear and the remedy--a change at the top of Pierce County's law enforcement--is due.